 Step 1: Insert your address and radius, or zip codes.
 If you use a radius, somewhere between four to 10 miles works well.
 You will know better than I on how far people will drive to see you.
 Make sure the radius fits your business.

 Step 2: Pick the age range you want to target.

 Step 3: Choose the sex of your target market.
 For a lot of people, it will be both male and female, so just pick all.

-If you want to narrow this down a bit more, I would recommend using the Connections option and choosing Friends of people would like your page.
-As a general rule of thumb, we only use this for businesses that have at least 800 fans, because if there aren’t enough fans, then this narrows the audience too much.
+If you want to narrow this down a bit more, I would recommend using the Connections option and choosing Friends of People Who Like Your Page.
+As a general rule of thumb, we only use this for businesses that have at least 800 fans, because if there aren’t enough fans, you narrow the audience too much.
 (By the way, this is a great way to add social proof to your ads, which is what most people forget to do.)

-If Friends of people like your page isn’t an option, then narrow it down by targeting specific interests.
+If Friends of People Who Like Your Page isn’t an option, narrow it down by targeting specific interests.
 Picking things like fat loss or weight training is way too broad.
-Instead, think of competitors like the Biggest Loser, Beachbody (P90X, Insanity), Jenny Craig, or Weight Watchers.
-(Note from PTDC’s head coach Jon Goodman: Pick fitness celebs who appeal to your ideal client, which helps get into your client’s head.)
+Instead, think of brands like the Biggest Loser, Beachbody (P90X, Insanity), Jenny Craig, or Weight Watchers.
+(PTDC founder Jonathan Goodman suggests picking fitness celebrities who appeal to your ideal client.)

-Setting up your target audience for your online business
+Setting up the target audience for your online business

 If you have an online business, you’re going to do things just a little bit differently.

 Step 1: Choose the states or countries that you want to target.